 Trade receivables are stated at original invoice amount (unless there is a significant financing component) less expected credit losses.
 When a trade receivable is uncollectible, it is written off against provision for doubtful debts.
-Subsequent recoveries of amounts previously written off are credited to the interim condensed consolidated income statement.
+Subsequent recoveries of amounts previously written off are credited to the interim condensed consolidated statement of comprehensive income.